DAVID J. WILLIS ATTORNEY

 Why not collaborate with friends and family members?
 They know you best, after all.
 Caution, however, is advised.
 All lawyers can tell stories of clients who propose doing a transaction with a brother-in-law, or perhaps borrowing money from parents, and declare that no partnership agreement is necessary because the other party is family or a close friend.
 In fact, the reverse is true.
 In transactions involving family and friends it is more important to reduce the agreement to a signed writing, not less so.
 Anyone who has witnessed the agony of intra-family litigation knows this to be true.

-Copyright © 2015 by David J. Willis.
+Copyright © 2019 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site, http://www.LoneStarLandLaw.com
+More information is available at his website, http://www.LoneStarLandLaw.com